 At least in a film like American Psycho, one can gauge the silliness of the cartoon violence by the fact that none of it happened – even within the world of the film; they were all fantasies of the lead character.
 The faux documentary style of Man Bites Dog, however, does not allow the filmmakers that out, and its lack essentially suffocates the film under its pretenses.
 Yet, true to its nature, Man Bites Dog never really lets loose in the other direction – in the style of Borat, i.e., that it is a comedy, first and foremost, not some deep psychological exploration.
 Thus, it does not engender enough chills, cogitations, or guffaws, and remains a gray lumpenmenschen of a film, loaded with potential, but killed by its creators’ lack of skill and vision – rather than by a rainbow of tears, be they of fear or laughter, like Charlie Chaplin’s underrated Monsieur Verdoux.
 Man Bites Dog sits on a fence that is none too stylish, and even less effective at achieving its aim.
 Yet, it is the viewer who gets the splinters.
 Thanks, Benoit.

 © Dan Schneider

 C’est arrivé près de chez vous / Man Bites Dog a.k.a.
 It Happened in Your Neighborhood (1992).
-Dir.: Benoît Poelvoorde, Rémy Belvaux, André Bonzel.
-Scr.: Benoît Poelvoorde, Rémy Belvaux, André Bonzel, Vincent Tavier.
+Director: Benoît Poelvoorde, Rémy Belvaux, André Bonzel.
+Screenplay: Benoît Poelvoorde, Rémy Belvaux, André Bonzel, Vincent Tavier.
 Cast: Benoît Poelvoorde, Rémy Belvaux, André Bonzel, Jean-Marc Chenut, Alain Oppexxi, Vincent Tavier.